rccm88/ballastlane/README.md

    - Log rotation
    - Backup verification

-### How would you lead an engineering team to implement and maintain this project
+### How would you lead an engineering team to implement and maintain this project?

 1. **Project Setup and Planning**